aidenfoxx/lite-scroll/README.md

 Defines if the script will lock the scroll axis once the user starts scrolling.

 ### 'scrollLockThreshold'
-Defines the amount of pixels that must be scrolled before the scroll direction will be locked.
+Defines the amount of pixels that must be scrolled before the scroll direction is locked.

 ### 'momentum'
 Defines if scrolling will have momentum.